Are They Right for You?

 Who Provides Dental Implant Treatment?

-Dental implant treatment requires special knowledge, training and facilities, so not all dentists provide the service.
-Periodontists are dental specialists with advanced training in the treatment of gums and bone supporting the teeth.
+Dental implant treatment requires special knowledge, training, and facilities, so not all dentists provide the service.
+Periodontists are dental specialists with advanced training in the treatment of gums and bone-supporting the teeth.
 Because implants are connected intimately with the gum tissues and underlying bone in the mouth, many periodontists provide dental implants.
-If you would like to see whether dental implants can can add comfort and confidence to your smile, call our office at (401) 781-2742 to make an appointment.
+If you would like to see whether dental implants can add comfort and confidence to your smile, call our office at (401) 781-2742 to make an appointment.